|62U.02||PAYMENT RESTRUCTURING; QUALITY INCENTIVE PAYMENTS.|

 (g) Prior to disseminating data to providers under paragraph (b) or (c) or publishing information under paragraph (e) or (f), the commissioner shall ensure the scientific validity and reliability of the results according to the standards described in paragraph (h).
 If additional time is needed to establish the scientific validity and reliability of the results, the commissioner may delay the dissemination of data to providers under paragraph (b) or (c), or the publication of information under paragraph (e) or (f).
-If the delay is more than 60 days, the commissioner shall report in writing to the Legislative Commission on Health Care Access the following information:
+If the delay is more than 60 days, the commissioner shall report in writing to the chairs and ranking minority members of the legislative committees with jurisdiction over health care policy and finance the following information:

 (1) the reason for the delay;